 Our skin microbiome helps build our immune system.

-Certain bacteria which arrive at birth train our immune system to accept good bacteria and reject bad bacteria, and so our skin bugs are significant for stopping infection.
+Certain bacteria which arrive at birth train our immune system to accept good bacteria and reject harmful bacteria, and so our skin bugs are significant for stopping infection.
 As we progress through life, the skin microbes continue to change and diversify until puberty.
 So good bacteria help communicate with our skin and immune cells, helping the skin barrier function and settling inflammation.
 It is a two-way street.
 A healthy barrier also supports good bacteria such as Staph epidermis, which produce antimicrobial antibodies to kill harmful bacteria and keep Staph aureus at bay.
 It is a win-win for us and our resident bugs!

 The skin microbiome – healthy biome – happy skin

 Maintaining the balance and function of the skin ecology is much more complex, though; as with the gut, it is the balance of the bacteria that is important.
 So a species can live on the skin and not cause harm.
 However, if it overgrows or becomes dominant, it can cause damage, as in acne, rosacea, eczema, and dandruff.
 On the other hand, when our resident bugs are in balance, our skin barrier is intact and healthy, and our skin is happy.